wagtail-nest/wagtail-bakery/README.md

 Python versions as defined in `setup.py` classifiers.

-Wagtail versions as [supported](http://docs.wagtail.io/en/latest/releases/upgrading.html) by Wagtail (LTS, current and current-1).
+Wagtail versions as [supported](http://docs.wagtail.io/en/latest/releases/upgrading.html) by Wagtail (current LTS, current stable).

 Django/Wagtail combinations as [supported](http://docs.wagtail.io/en/latest/releases/upgrading.html#compatible-django-python-versions) by Wagtail (for the Wagtail versions as defined above).

-#### Which version combinations to include in Travis test matrix?
+#### Which version combinations to include in Github Actions test matrix?

 In order to keep for CI build time from growing out of control, not all Python/Django/Wagtail combinations will be tested.